Contracts for business growth aren’t just legal formalities – they’re a core part of how you scale sustainably, reduce risk and protect cash flow.

 Ensuring quality standards through clear contractual expectations

-Contracts help establish clear expectations to keep things on track and lay out clear remedies if your suppliers do not meet your desired quality standards.
-To maintain high standards, it's vital you include clear performance and quality standards, e.g. spell out your expected specification or deliverables and any specific project milestones you need them to deliver.
-You can also seek to negotiate Service Level Agreements when necessary to define measurable standards for performance and specific remedies for underperformance.
-Periodic performance reviews and clearly enforceable audit rights can also give you ongoing oversight and protect against lapses in quality.
+Contracts help establish clear expectations to keep things on track and outline clear remedies if your suppliers fail to meet your desired quality standards.
+To maintain high standards, you must include clear performance and quality standards.
+For example, spell out your expected specifications or deliverables and any specific project milestones that need to be delivered.
+You can also seek to negotiate Service Level Agreements when necessary to define measurable standards for performance and particular remedies for underperformance.
+Periodic performance reviews and enforceable audit rights can also give you ongoing oversight and protect against lapses in quality.

 Key remedies to address poor performance and minimise risks

-Your contracts can cover detailed remedies where things don’t go as planned.
-For instance - robust termination rights, service credits or liquidated damages where appropriate and negotiable.
+Your contracts can include detailed remedies in case things don’t go as planned.
+For instance, robust termination rights, service credits or liquidated damages are appropriate and negotiable.
 Additionally, specifying any required levels of insurance coverage and indemnity obligations can protect you against risks and liabilities arising from the contract.

 Operations and finance

-Efficient contract management is essential for optimising operations, securing cash flow, and adapting to business changes.
+Strong contract systems support your operations, but they also play a key role in shaping robust, reliable contracts for business growth.
+Efficient contract management is also essential for optimising operations, securing cash flow, and adapting to business changes.
 Here’s how:

 Boosting efficiency with effective contract lifecycle management